 Pricing in marketing is a process by which businesses decide on a specific price for their products and services.
 The price for products and services takes into account many different factors in order to accurately reflect accurate market value.
 Pricing is an extremely integral part of marketing.

-In this article we will take a look at different types of pricing strategies in marketing, what makes them unique and how you can use these strategies to accurately price your products or services in the marketplace.
+In this article we will take a look at different types of pricing strategies in marketing.
+We will discuss what makes them unique and how you can use these strategies to accurately price your products or services in the marketplace.

 Before we dive into the different types of pricing strategies in marketing it’s important to define what a pricing strategy is and what it consists of.
 A pricing strategy in marketing is a system or model that is used to establish price for products and services.